Harris Co.'s drive-thru votes will count, but judge advises against it on Election Day

 Hotze's group claimed that state law didn't allow for drive-thru voting, making the method illegal.
 State representatives who filed the petition to have the votes thrown out say drive-thru voting is an expansion of curbside voting, which, under Texas state law, is only available for people with disabilities.

-In court, Woodfill contended that the decision to greenlight drive-thru voting should have been up to the GOP-led Texas Legislature and not Harris County Clerk Chris Hollins.
+In court, Woodfill contended that the decision to greenlight drive-thru voting should have been up to the GOP-led Texas Legislature and not Hollins.

 "If the legislature chose to do that, they could have, but they didn't," Woodfill argued.
 "Not an individual clerk that makes up his own mind."